top of page

 The program is free, and is primarily designed for students in regional or low SES schools It is available for all students.
 It is designed to be highly interactive and will not be recorded.

-This session will be held in the September school holidays in 2026.
+This session will be held on

 9:30am - 3:30 pm